Undergraduate teaching assistant handbook

 Submitting and returning student work

+Students should turn in assignments during class or office hours.
 University Policy mandates that assignments and examinations should be handed back in class or office hours rather than placed in the hall for students to pick up.
+Do not return coursework or exams to the CS&E department unless instructed to do so by the course instructor.

 Confidential information

 One part of being a successful TA is to treat all students with respect and strive to help all of them to learn.
-This means avoiding inappropriate behavior such as making disparaging remarks about students, engaging in sexual harassment and pursuing inappropriate relationships.
+This means avoiding inappropriate behavior such as making disparaging remarks about students, engaging in sexual harassment, and pursuing inappropriate relationships.
 It also means not limiting TA help to certain students in the class.
 Consider the following scenarios:

 - A TA is also a member of a University club.
 Is it OK for the TA to give club members copies of past exams, answer keys, etc. that the TA has access to?

-In summary, TAs should
+In summary, UG TAs should:

 - Treat all students with respect, and aim to help all to learn.